Mar. 10, 2023

-This article describes a solution that enables the offline playback of DRM-protected videos.
+This white paper describes a solution that enables the offline playback of DRM-protected videos.

 The following constraints were taken into consideration: